kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 ### Q26
 A 72-year-old man has history of atrial fibrillation but not of peripheral vascular disease or claudication pain.
 He presents to A&E with a 2-hour history of an acutely ischaemic left leg.
 Angiography shows a blockage at the origin of the left femoral artery.
-#### Answer: B. Angioplasty - ?
+#### Answer: B. Angioplasty - *FALSE* = C. Embolectomy
+- Hx of limb ischaemia with no previous chronic symptoms, together with a history of atrial fibrillation, is suggestive of an embolus being the cause of the occlusion
+- As the Hx is quite short, embolectomy should be carried out

 ### Q27
 An 84-year-old woman, who lives alone, presents with a 36-hour history of acute ischaemia of right foot.
 Angiography shows occlusion of the right superficial femoral artery.
-#### Answer: C. Embolectomy - ?
+#### Answer: C. Embolectomy - *FALSE* = A. Amputation
+- Prolonged Hx of ischaemia means that reperfusion of the limb is hazardous
+	- Can lead to reperfusion injury, which can result in
+		- pulmonary oedema
+		- acute respiratory distress syndrome
+		- renal failure
+		- myocardial dysfunction
+- In such cases amputation is often the safest option

 ### Q28
 A 64-year-old man, a heavy smoker, has a history of intermittent claudication affecting the right calf.
 He presents with an acutely ischaemic right leg.
 On examination the limb is found to be insensate.
 Angiography shows occlusion of the right femoral artery with good distal run-off.
-#### Answer: F. Thrombolysis - ?
+#### Answer: F. Thrombolysis - *FALSE* = E. Reconstruction
+- Acute on chronic ischaemia is usually secondary to
+	- Thrombus formation on the surface of an atheromatous plaque
+- If sensory or motor deficit is present and run-off is good
+	- Reconstructive operation is advised

 ### Q29
 A 70-year-old woman has a history of acute on chronic ischaemic right leg.
-This was treated initially with thrombolysis, which failed.
+This was treated initially with thrombolysis, which *failed*.
 An angiogram shows occlusion of the superficial femoral artery with poor distal run-off.
-#### Answer: E. Reconstruction - ?
+#### Answer: E. Reconstruction - *FALSE* = A. Amputation
+- If run-off is poor (with or without thrombus), amputation is recommended
+- If there is no motor or sensory deficit
+	- Thrombolysis is indicated as long as there are *no contraindications*
+- Failed thrombolysis + angiogram with poor run-off => preform amputation

 Q30-35: Theme: Neck Lumps